National Junior College Athletic Association (NJCAA)

 In 1949, the NJCAA was reorganized by dividing the nation into sixteen regions.
 The officers of the association were the president, vice president, secretary, treasurer, public relations director, and the sixteen regional vice presidents.
 The NJCAA Bulletin was authorized and published as the official organ of the Association.
 Among other official acts, policies for conducting regional and national events were written, the constitution was revised, the organization was incorporated as a non-profit corporation, and the first NJCAA Handbook was published.

-Cape Fear Community College is a member of the National Junior College Athletic Association (NJCAA)-Division I, competing in Region 10, a high level of competition.
+Cape Fear Community College is a member of the National Junior College Athletic Association (NJCAA)-Div I/Div II, competing in Region 10, a high level of competition.
 College athletics at Cape Fear Community College include men's and women's basketball, volleyball, golf, and men's and women's soccer.
-Students participating in intercollegiate athletics must meet NJCAA/NCAA eligibility requirements and standards.
+Students participating in intercollegiate athletics must meet NJCAA eligibility requirements and standards.
 Individuals participating in college athletics must be currently enrolled and be in good standing.

 The National office of the NJCAA is in Colorado Springs, Colorado.